 - Negative behavior is displayed far more often than positive behavior.

-- Extreme aggression, anxiety and poor emotional control dominate your child’s day.
+- Extreme aggression, anxiety, and poor emotional control dominate your child’s day.

-But at 5 years old your child is capable of learning how to handle their emotions and communicating how they feel helping to reduce the chances of childhood temper tantrums in 5 year olds from happening in the future.
+REMEMBER: Dealing with tantrums is never easy… But at 5 years old your child is capable of learning how to handle their emotions and communicating how they feel.
+This will then help to reduce the chances of temper tantrums happening in the future.

 Need More Parenting Help?